 - Social Sciences

 The question format includes multiple-choice questions, passage-based questions, an essay question and alternate format questions (in the Mathematics section only).
 The essay question asks you to frame a coherent essay based on a given essay prompt.
 The alternate format questions ask you to enter your own responses in specialized or coordinate grids.

 GED Testing Eligibility in Georgia:

 - You must not have a diploma from a recognized high school or possess a high school equivalent certificate/diploma.

 - You must not be a student in a high school.

 - You must receive a special needs approval.
-Contact your nearest GED testing centre for information on receiving this approval.
+Contact your nearest testing centre for information on receiving this approval.

 HOPE Scholarship Program in Georgia:

 The HOPE (Helping Outstanding Pupils Educationally) fund is granted to those pupils, who score a Grade Point Average (GPA) of more than 3.0 in the test.
 This academic voucher is an initiative by Georgia itself.
 It assists the Georgian test takers with funds for tuition, allowance for books and required fees.
 The HOPE fund of $3500 is granted to deserving Georgian candidates who opt for Georgian universities and colleges.
 You have to be a resident of Georgia to claim for the scholarship.

 Testing Information of GED from Georgia: